 Patients must be instructed to self-examine their breasts regularly and consult their doctors if any abnormality detected.

 Tubular carcinoma is a special type of invasive carcinoma with a distinctive morphologic appearance and excellent prognosis.
-Management of tubular breast carcinoma needs a multidisciplinary approach involving a team that consists of a surgical oncologist, an oncologist, a pathologist, and a radiologist.
+Management of tubular breast carcinoma needs an interprofessional approach involving a team that consists of a surgical oncologist, an oncologist, a pathologist, a radiologist, and a specialty trained nurse.
 Careful planning and discussion with other professionals involved in the management of patients with tubular carcinoma will improve patient outcomes.
 Despite its excellent prognosis, careful long-term follow-up is essential for tubular carcinoma because local recurrences can occur after many years.
 Moreover, the mammographic monitoring of the contralateral breast is critical.
-The primary care provider and nurse practitioner must refer patients with suspected breast masses to an oncologist for further work up.
+The primary care provider and nurse practitioner must refer patients with suspected breast masses to an oncologist for further workup.
+Pharmacists evaluate prescribed medications, check for drug-drug interactions, and educate patients and their families.
+Oncology nurses are involved in treatment and education.
+They also inform the team about changes in the status of the patients.

 Tubular carcinoma requires an interprofessional team approach, including physicians, specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
 [Level V]